John Steenhuisen: Early life and education

-Steenhuisen was born in Durban and matriculated from Northwood Boys' High School, an English-medium, ex-Model C high school in Durban in 1993.
+John Henry Steenhuisen was born in Durban and matriculated from Northwood Boys' High School, an English-medium, ex-Model C high school in Durban in 1993.
 He does not have a university degree.
 He once told Parliament that he had enrolled for a bachelor's degree in politics and law at the University of South Africa in 1994, but he could not finish the course due to work and financial circumstances.

 In November 2024, Steenhuisen announced that he would be registering to study at UNISA from 2025.

 Political career

-Steenhuisen started as an ordinary Democratic Party (predecessor to the Democratic Alliance) activist before he became a branch member.
+Steenhuisen started as an ordinary Democratic Party (the predecessor to the Democratic Alliance) activist before he became a branch member.